Work Zone Safety Poster Contest

 - Use the Sign Template (can be printed on 8.5 x 11 paper)

-- Scan or take a picture of the student's "caution sign" and email it to Maura Lamoreaux at firstname.lastname@example.org
+- Scan or take a picture of the student's "warning sign" and email it to Maura Lamoreaux at firstname.lastname@example.org

-- Teachers may submit their students' entries at one time following directions provided here
+- Third-grade teachers may submit entries for their class at one time following directions provided here.

-- Winners will be announced during National Public Works Week, May 15 to 21
+- Winners will be notified the week of May 15

 - All participants will receive a "Certificate of Appreciation"